binaryage/totalspaces-web/defaults-settings2.md

 These adjust the dwell and repeat period for triggering [space changes by bringing your mouse to the edge of the screen](/mouse-edges2).

-<code>defaults write com.binaryage.TotalSpaces2 sideSwitchDelay 1.5</code>
+<code>defaults write com.binaryage.TotalSpaces2 sideSwitchDelay -float 1.5</code>

 The range is 0.1 - 20.0, the default is 1.1 seconds.
 This setting also affects how quickly you can drag windows from desktop to desktop.

-<code>defaults write com.binaryage.TotalSpaces2 sideSwitchDelayWithModkeys 0.5</code>
+<code>defaults write com.binaryage.TotalSpaces2 sideSwitchDelayWithModkeys -float 0.5</code>

 The range is 0.01 - 20.0, the default is 0.3 seconds.

-<code>defaults write com.binaryage.TotalSpaces2 sideSwitchRepeatDelay 1.2</code>
+<code>defaults write com.binaryage.TotalSpaces2 sideSwitchRepeatDelay -float 1.2</code>

 The range is 0.5 - 3.5, the default is 1.0 seconds.